YTsaurusQueue API

 Attention

-The pull_queue and pull_consumer methods may return fewer rows than specified in the max_row_count parameter, even if there are enough rows in the queue partition and their combined size doesn't exceed max_data_weight.
+The pull_queue and pull_queue_consumer methods may return fewer rows than specified in the max_row_count parameter, even if there are enough rows in the queue partition and their combined size doesn't exceed max_data_weight.
 Only the return of an empty set of rows means that the partition doesn't have any rows at the specified offset.

 Working with a consumer

-You can work with a consumer by using the advance_consumer method, which moves the consumer offset in the specified partition of the specified queue.
+You can work with a consumer by using the advance_queue_consumer method, which moves the consumer offset in the specified partition of the specified queue.
 Within the passed transaction, the method updates the corresponding consumer offset row.
 You can also perform other operations with dynamic tables as part of the same transaction.

 If you specify a non-null old_offset parameter value, the method first reads the current offset within the transaction and compares it with the passed value.
 If they don't match, the method throws an exception.